Create a web app

 A good way to show elevation of a linear route (such as a trail) is with an elevation profile, which is a two-dimensional cross-sectional view of a landscape that depicts rises and falls in elevation.
 You'll filter the gallery further to show templates that have elevation profile capabilities.

-The capability is added as a filter.
-The gallery now contains one item: the Nearby template.
+The gallery now contains a few templates.
+The Nearby template might be a good choice.
 You'll check the app's description to confirm this is the app you want.

-- In the description window, click Close.
+- In the Nearby window, click Close.

 - For Nearby, click Choose.